Chat

 gottagrowsometime

-gottagrowsometimeanswered grow question 3 days ago
+gottagrowsometimeanswered grow question a month ago

 Nah, if its soil.
 You use soil ph.
 As light mix soil is mainly coco.
 But you treat it like soil imo.
 Not a stupid question at all.
 You will see any ph issues early (any early twisting in the leaves or other ph signs) you'll catch if its slightly out.